hamda66/Simple-VM-Image-Packer-Project/README.md

 - Ensure the service principal has `Contributor` on the target subscription or resource group.
 - If you want dedicated concurrency, add self-hosted agents to your Azure DevOps organization.

-If you'd like, I can also:
-- add a short script to extract `client_id`/`tenant_id` from a service connection JSON,
-- or add a minimal CI job that demonstrates creating the service connection via Azure CLI.